mikro-orm/mikro-orm/docs/usage-with-sql.md

 ---
 ---

-# Usage with MySQL, PostgreSQL or SQLite
+# Usage with MySQL, MariaDB, PostgreSQL or SQLite

 To use `mikro-orm` with MySQL database, do not forget to install `mysql2` dependency and set the type option to `mysql` when initializing ORM.